- Skincare

 Can You Get Rid of Ruddy Skin?

 When attempting to tackle a complexion concern, it’s best not to think in terms of getting rid of anything completely.
 While it may not be possible to get rid of ruddy skin entirely, you can restore and improve your skin’s appearance over time.
-His first tip is to address not only the ruddiness itself but also any underlying medical condition.
+Dr. Schmid’s first tip is to address not only the ruddiness itself but also any underlying medical conditions with a dermatologist.
 Once you know what’s causing your ruddy complexion, you can more easily strategize on what you can do to reduce its appearance.
-Beyond addressing the cause, Dr. Schmid recommends addressing a ruddy complexion through your skin-care routine, as follows:
+Beyond addressing the cause, Dr. Schmid recommends calming a ruddy complexion through your skincare routine, as follows:

 STEP 1: Apply an Antioxidant Serum

-Dr. Schmid says many of his patients have benefited from a regimen that includes an antioxidant-rich serum like SkinCeuticals C E Ferulic.
-The vitamin C formula helps to improve the look of skin.
+Dr. Schmid says many of his patients benefit from a regimen that includes an antioxidant-rich serum, like the SkinCeuticals C E Ferulic.
+The vitamin C formula fights environmental stressors and contributes to a more radiant and even complexion.

 STEP 2: Use Physical Sunscreen

-Sunscreen is one of the most important steps in any skin-care routine.
+Sunscreen is one of the most important steps in any skincare routine.
 Remember, ruddy skin can be caused by sun damage.
-Dr. Schmid recommends opting for a physical sunscreen (rather than chemical) like the La Roche-Posay Anthelios Mineral Zinc Oxide SPF 50.
+Dr. Schmid recommends opting for a physical sunscreen (rather than chemical) like the La Roche-Posay Anthelios Mineral Zinc Oxide Sunscreen SPF 50.

 Redness often points to irritation, so it makes sense that cooling and calming products can help improve the look of ruddy skin.
-Our go-to for this is Cooling Water by Milk Makeup
+Our go-to for this is Milk Makeup Cooling Water, a soothing under-eye gel stick.

 STEP 4: Reinforce the Skin’s Barrier

-Dr. Schmid reveals that those with ruddy skin often have a compromised skin barrier, meaning they’ll benefit from a moisturizer like the SkinCeuticals Triple Lipid Restore 2:4:2 that helps reinforce the skin’s barrier and support skin’s natural self-repair capabilities.
+Dr. Schmid says that those with ruddy skin often have a compromised skin barrier, meaning they’ll benefit from a moisturizer like the SkinCeuticals Triple Lipid Restore 2:4:2, which helps replenish the skin’s natural lipids through a blend of ceramides and fatty acids.
+We also recommend the Vichy Minéral 89 Prebiotic Recovery & Defense Concentrate, which contains niacinamide to boost moisture retention and vitreoscilla ferment, a nutrient-rich component of Vichy’s signature thermal water to recover the skin’s barrier.

 How Can You Neutralize the Appearance of Ruddy Skin?